-The Commonwealth has in place controls designed to ensure that: (i) sufficient cash is available to meet the Commonwealth's obligations, (ii) state expenditures are consistent with periodic allotments of annual appropriations and (iii) moneys are expended consistently with statutory and public purposes.
+The Commonwealth has in place controls designed to ensure that: (i) sufficient cash is available to meet the Commonwealth's obligations, (ii) state expenditures are consistent with periodic allotments of annual appropriations, and (iii) moneys are expended consistently with statutory and public purposes.
 Two independently elected Executive Branch officials, the State Treasurer and the State Auditor, conduct the cash management and audit functions, respectively.
 Regarding periodic allotments, at the beginning of each fiscal year the Executive Office for Administration and Finance schedules the rate at which agencies will have access to funds included in their appropriation through a published periodic allotment calendar.
-This calendar is reviewed regularly, and depending on the fiscal climate, the Executive Office for Administration and Finance may choose to adjust the allotment schedule in order to tighten spending controls.
+This calendar is reviewed regularly, and depending on the fiscal climate, the Executive Office for Administration and Finance schedules.
 In some cases agencies may request an ad hoc allotment in order to gain access to funds faster than the existing periodic allotment schedule would allow (e.g., exceptional cases where unique payment concerns must be considered); such requests are carefully reviewed by the Executive Office for Administration and Finance before they are approved.
 The Comptroller conducts the expenditure control function.
 The Secretary of Administration and Finance is the Governor's chief fiscal officer and provides overall coordination of fiscal activities.